Skip to main content

 The Starling, Midtown Atlanta

 Those planning to attend can now book a room at The Starling.
-We have reserved a spacial room block.
-Follow the button below to book your room today.
+We have reserved a special room block.

 Breakfast